dasch-swiss/dsp-ui-lib/README.md

 The library contains only unit tests.
 They can be run with `npm test-lib-local` and do not require a running instance of Knora.
+Note that `npm test` runs both the lib's and the demo application's unit test.

 The E2E tests have to be run from the demo application.
 They require a running instance of DSP-API compatible with the release specified in [vars.mk](vars.mk).